IBM-Blockchain-Archive/marbles/docs/tutorial_start_here.md

 Attributes of a marble:

-  1. name (unique string, will be used as key)
+  1. id (unique string, will be used as key)
   1. color (string, css color names)
   1. size (int, size in mm)
   1. owner (string)

 We are going to create a Web based UI that can set these values and store them in our blockchain.
 The marble gets created in the blockchain storage aka ledger as a key value pair.
-The `key` is the marble name, and the `value` is a JSON string containing the attributes of the marble (listed above).
+The `key` is the marble id, and the `value` is a JSON string containing the attributes of the marble (listed above).
 Interacting with the cc is done by using the gRPC protocol to a peer on the network.
 The details of the gRPC protocol are taken care of by an SDK called [Hyperledger Fabric Client](https://www.npmjs.com/package/fabric-client) SDK.
 Check the picture below for topology details.